AuditRateTech/AuditRateTech/README.md

 An accurate DApp security assessment requires a comprehensive penetration test as well as a smart contract audit.
 This enables the auditors to identify all potential attack vectors against the Distributed applications, not just the ones that are visible in the DApp’s smart contract backend code.

+That is why we have implemented a service called DApp Security.
 We check all these vulnerabilities and more, manually as well as using automatic analysis tools to ensure integrity in your application.
 You can find out more about the price by contacting us.
+We also offer KYC / Doxx services.

 ## Why Us
 - 💻 SECURE & SAFE